DUNE/computing-HWDB/_episodes/04-Data-Management-WEB-UI.md

 ### Adding Item(s)

-We can also add items to component types through the WEB UI.
-Suppose we wish to add an item to the "Front Axle" component type.
-As shown above, you can view the list of items associated with a particular component type by clicking on the particular icon in the component type list.
-Doing so will provide the following.
+Now that we've examined the component type, let's add some items!

+- Use the back button on your browser to return to the filtered list of component types.
+- Click on the folder icon in the "ITEMS" column in the row for "Front Axle."
+The UI will respond with a list of items for this component type.

 {% include data-management-web-ui/view-items-index.html %}